 We had such a wonderful time!

-On 24 August I'll be back to perform my play (http://RichDrama.com/BeyondTheChariots) and then teach you some dramas we can do on the streets!
+Filipino friends, on 24 August I'll be back to perform my play (www.RichDrama.com/BeyondTheChariots) and then teach you some dramas we can do on the streets!
 See you then!

 Filled with Hope,

 As you watch, may it prompt your heart to Hope for all the Father's best for these amazing people.

 Amor directed the documentary about Eric Liddell, and he will direct me as Eric when we film the dramatizations in the fall: http://RichDrama.com/Olympics

 Now, after some dim sum, I'm going to watch the opening ceremonies of the Olympics...on TV.